twse/random-stuff/README.md

 * **protest2.htm** replaces everything with IMAGE and INLINE in square brackets.
 * **protest3.htm** protests against sites that use JavaScript URLs.
 * **protest4.htm** protests against sites that use HTML external links so the links do nothing when selected.
-* **protest5.htm** redirects to an "Unsupported Browser" page (see the page itself in the zipped archive for a partial list of sites in alphabetical order).
+* **protest5.htm** redirects to an "Unsupported Browser" page (sites listed in alphabetical order).
+Region locked sites are shown with a dagger (†) and their country names.

 **Note:** The network diagnostic tool is only included in Windows XP Service Pack 2 and above.